Darolutamide

-Darolutamide, sold under the brand name Nubeqa, is an antiandrogen medication which is used in the treatment of non-metastatic castration-resistant prostate cancer in men.
-It is specifically approved to treat non-metastatic castration-resistant prostate cancer (nmCRPC) in conjunction with surgical or medical castration.
+Darolutamide, sold under the brand name Nubeqa, is an antiandrogen medication which is used in the treatment of non-metastatic castration-resistant prostate cancer (nmCRPC) in men.
+It is specifically approved to treat nmCRPC in conjunction with surgical or medical castration.
 The medication is taken by mouth twice per day with food.

 Side effects of darolutamide added to castration may include fatigue, asthenia, pain in the arms and legs, and rash.
 Darolutamide is a nonsteroidal antiandrogen (NSAA), and acts as a selective antagonist of the androgen receptor (AR).
 It has been referred to as a second- or third-generation NSAA.